trygvis/iot-workshop-ndc-2018/assignments/mqtt-with-button/mqtt-with-button.md

 # Step 4

-* Publish a message on button press
+* Publish a message on button press on the topic `ndc/$device-id/button`

+# Step 5

+* Subscribe to the topic `ndc/$device-id/led` and turn the LED on/off based on the contents of the message.

 ## Tips